roo-rb/roo/README.md

 Roo uses Minitest and RSpec.
 The best of both worlds!
 Run `bundle exec rake` to run the tests/examples.

+You can run the tests/examples with Rspec like reporters by running `USE_REPORTERS=true bundle exec rake`

 Roo also has a few tests that take a long time (5+ seconds).
 To run these, use `LONG_RUN=true bundle exec rake`